 For more information, visit www.internationalsos.com and enter your membership number.
 If you are having any difficulties with MyTrips or the Assistance App, contact firstname.lastname@example.org for support.
 While in the US, you can reach International SOS at (215) 942-8226.
 If outside the US, see your International SOS membership card for the appropriate phone number.
 Should you have any questions regarding foreign travel insurance, please contact the Office of EHSRM at (512)-245-3616 and ask for the Insurance Specialist.

 To view the MyTrips User Guide, Quick Training Reference, Pocket Reference Card (for international travel), FAQs for forwarding your travel itinerary to ISOS, the Assistance App Video, or how to File a Claim, visit the Travel Assistance & Foreign Travel Insurance page.
 Please note, the ISOS processes can be used to receive alerts while traveling domestically.
 You will still contact 911 or your insurance provider if there is an emergency while traveling domestically.

 - Lodging and Meal & Incidental Expense Per Diem rates are payable in accordance with the Lodging and M&IE policies and rates approved by executive management.

 - Foreign travel must be for the benefit of the State of Texas and any personal benefit thereby occurred must be solely incidental to the official purpose of the travel.
 It is the obligation of the individual employee who is traveling and his/her supervisors and executive head to ensure that all foreign travel conforms to this requirement.

-- It is the policy of the Texas State University System not to approve a request for travel to a nation that is, at the time the request is received, subject to a travel advisory issued by the United States Department of State constituting a warning against or restriction on travel by United States citizens unless the traveler signs a waiver of liability, hold harmless, and assumption of risk release on a from approved by the Vice Chancellor and General Counsel.
+- It is the policy of the Texas State University System not to approve a request for travel to a nation that is, at the time the request is received, subject to a travel advisory issued by the United States Department of State constituting a warning against or restriction on travel by United States citizens unless the traveler signs a waiver of liability, hold harmless, and assumption of risk release on a form approved by the Vice Chancellor and General Counsel.
 Contact the State Department’s offices in Washington at (202) 647-5226, to determine if a country is subject to such a travel advisory.